jgao1995/Surgery.io/README.md

 - graph visualization/logic for seeing if devices fit within one another
 - GUI for visualizing if two devices are compatible
 - information on the device specifics page could be more specific.
 (I did not add dimensions).
+- dynamic search is broken for some reason :(